fkarg/fkarg.github.io/drafts/twelve-rules-for-life.md

 biology.

 - higher levels of serotonin signal higher status and better life
-    - from god knows where: study, leaders have more than twice the serotonin their subordinates (actually responsibility?)
+    - I read a study about leaders having about twice the serotonin relative to their subordinates
+    - personal speculation: might actually be related to responsibility one has? might enable better and more decisive decision-making?
 - If nothing else, standing up straight with your shoulders back improves your perception of yourself, allowing you to actually improve your condition.